zht8506/Minimal-LLM-Alignment/README.md

 ### Huggingface Dataset

-To help you quickly get started with our project, we support three hugging face datasets for both DPO and SFT.
+To help you quickly get started with our project, we support three huggingface datasets for both DPO and SFT.
 These include:
 -hh:

 -jj

 -ss

 ### Data Preparation Guide